kubedb/docs/docs/guides/proxysql/upgrading/overview/index.md

 3. When the operator finds a `ProxySQL` CR, it creates required number of `StatefulSets` and related necessary stuff like secrets, services, etc.

-4. Then, in order to upgrade the version of the `ProxySQL` database the user creates a `ProxySQLOpsRequest` CR with the desired version.
+4. Then, in order to upgrade the version of the `ProxySQL` the user creates a `ProxySQLOpsRequest` CR with the desired version.

 5. `KubeDB` Enterprise operator watches the `ProxySQLOpsRequest` CR.